Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Introduction

-\textbf{Results.} Our empirical evaluation shows that Pivotal Tuning is effective and repairs all surveyed backdoored models on CIFAR-10~\cite{cifar10} using only 1\% of trusted data and 2.5\% on ImageNet~\cite{imagenet} with a maximum deterioration in test accuracy of $2\%$, outperforming all other surveyed post-training defenses.
-By ablating over the number of poisoned samples, we observe a fundamental trade-off between robustness and undetectability that allows crafting more potent defenses.
-Interestingly, we find that detection-based defenses such as Neural Cleanse~\cite{wang2019neural} are successful at detecting backdoors in larger models but often fail to reconstruct the exact trigger needed to repair the model.
+\textbf{Results.} Our empirical evaluation shows that our defenses can mitigate data poisoning attacks that neither over- nor under-poison.
+We show that our defense can repair all surveyed backdoored models on CIFAR-10~\cite{cifar10} using only 1\% of trusted data and 2.5\% on ImageNet~\cite{imagenet} with a maximum degradation in test accuracy of $2\%$, outperforming all other surveyed post-training defenses.
+By ablating over the number of poisoned samples, we observe a fundamental trade-off between robustness and undetectability that allows crafting such effective defenses.
+Interestingly, we find that detection-based defenses such as Neural Cleanse~\cite{wang2019neural} and our detection method are successful at detecting backdoors in larger models but often fail to reconstruct the \emph{exact} trigger needed to repair the model.
 In contrast, on smaller models, Neural Cleanse often fails to detect an attack but can reconstruct the trigger with high fidelity when it is successful (which is useful for repairing the model).
-We expand our evaluation to state-of-the-art joint vision-language models~\cite{radford2021learning}, and demonstrate the effectiveness and data efficiency of our post-training defenses.
+We expand our evaluation to state-of-the-art joint vision-language models~\cite{radford2021learning}, demonstrating our post-training defenses' effectiveness and data efficiency.

-Finally, we propose two adaptive attacks that reveal the limitations of our defenses.
-The first attack, called Parameter-Controlled Backdoor (PCB), assumes the attacker has control over the entire training process and embeds the malicious backdoor functionality into a small subset of the model's parameters.
-In the second data poisoning attack, the attacker uses a technique we call \emph{trigger scattering} to maximize robustness (at the expense of higher detectability).
+Finally, we show that more capable attackers who control the model's parameters can perform attacks with higher robustness and lower detectability than a data poisoning attacker.
+While it has been shown that such attackers can plant provably undetectable backdoors~\cite{goldwasser2022planting}, the robustness of undetectable backdoors is unknown.
+We propose an attack called the \emph{Parameter-Controlled Backdoor} (PCB), in which an attacker inserts malicious backdoor functionality only into a small subset of the model's parameters, allowing them to achieve low detectability at high robustness.